shvets/linux_provision/presentation/virtualization/03-docker/slides.md

 When a container is stopped, you can commit it.
 Committing a container is creating an additional layer on top of the base image.
 As expected, the official ubuntu image is also made up of several layers.

+## What is Boot2Docker?

+Boot2Docker is a lightweight Linux distribution made specifically to run Docker containers.
+It runs completely from RAM, is a small ~24MB download and boots in ~5s (YMMV).

+Installation instructions for OS X and Windows available on the Docker documentation site.

+## How to use Boot2Docker

+The boot2docker managment tool leverages VirtualBox's VBoxManage to initialise, start, stop and delete the VM right from the command line.

+# Initialize

+$ boot2docker init

+# Start VM

+$ boot2docker up

+# Upgrade the Boot2docker VM image

+$ boot2docker stop
+$ boot2docker download
+$ boot2docker up

+If your Boot2Docker virtual machine was created prior to 0.11.1-pre1, its best to delete - boot2docker delete and then boot2docker init to create a new VM.

+The main changes are to add a /var/lib/boot2docker/userdata.tar file that is un-tarred into the /home/docker directory on boot.
+This file contains a .ssh/authorized_keys and .ssh/authorized_keys2 files containing a public sshkey.

 ## Installation